 Because of many things, Huntington Woods is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Huntington Woods really has some of the features that families look for when choosing a good community to raise children.
 Is Huntington Woods perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

 The people who call Huntington Woods home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Huntington Woods residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Huntington Woods include German, Irish, Russian, and English.
+The greatest number of Huntington Woods residents report their race to be White, followed by Asian.
+Important ancestries of people in Huntington Woods include German, Polish, Irish, English, and Eastern European.

 The most common language spoken in Huntington Woods is English.
-Other important languages spoken here include Other Indo-European and Hebrew.
+Other important languages spoken here include Other Indo-European and African languages.